 Here is another laser suffering from the same fate.
 I do not know the specifics of this particular case but I can safely say the end user was probably surprised at how rapid the degradation was.

-When PVC is heated it releases chlorine gas, among other things.
+When PVC is heated it releases hydrogen chloride gas (which has almost identical toxicity and properties as chlorine gas), among other things.
 This mixes with the moisture in the air and the result is hydrochloric acid.
 It is toxic to humans and corrosive to most anything it comes in contact with.
 I am sure you could filter it out of the air and everything would be fine… except everything between the source and the filter that is.
 Even a very high volume exhaust would probably just lengthen the time it takes to do damage but it won’t stop the damage from happening.
 You are much better off mechanically cutting PVC instead of lasing it.